đŸ”ĸ India's Financial Calculators đŸ‡ŽđŸ‡ŗ Made for Indian Markets 🆓 Free Access

 n = Number of Years (15 years minimum)

-Practical PPF Example
+Illustrative PPF Example

-Let's understand with a comprehensive example:
+Let's understand with a hypothetical example for illustration purposes only:

 • Annual Investment: ₹1.5 lakh (maximum allowed)